CVE-2025-9145 CVE-2025-9145

 • Damage the institutional reputation.

-The vulnerability was reported ethically and assigned as:
+This vulnerability was reported responsibly and is publicly registered as:

 Discovered with💜 by Karina Gante.